ckattner/dbee/README.md

 ##### Customizing Inflection Rules

-Inflection is provided via the (Dry::Inflector gem)[https://github.com/dry-rb/dry-inflector].
+Inflection is provided via the [Dry::Inflector gem](https://github.com/dry-rb/dry-inflector).
 There are options to add custom grammar rules which you can then pass into Dbee.
 For example:

 ````ruby
 Dbee.inflector = Dry::Inflector.new do |inflections|